-The Chinese Methodist Center Corp’s core service is childcare programs offered through the Mei Wah School providing programs in preschool, afterschool, and summer camp.
+The Chinese Methodist Center Corp’s core service is childcare programs offered through the Mei Wah School providing programs in After-School, and Summer Day Camp.

 The afterschool program, for students age 5 to 13 years, operates weekdays 2:30pm to 6:00pm.
 Students are taught to read and write Chinese and to appreciate the Chinese culture.
 The program also provides homework assistance, and for students in need of extra academic support, tutoring in specific subjects.
 Additional instructional time, recreation activities, and a freshly prepared hot meal round out their afterschool time.